 ― Gabor Maté

-Substances and addictive behaviors such as excessive eating or gambling stimulate the reward centers in the brain’s limbic system.
-These centers are in charge of our mood, attention, and emotional responses.
+Substances and addictive behaviours such as excessive eating or gambling stimulate the reward centres in the brain’s limbic system.
+These centres are in charge of our mood, attention, and emotional responses.

-When you take drugs or engage in behavioral addictions, your brain’s reward system produces large amounts of dopamine.
-This neurotransmitter provokes feelings of pleasure and satisfaction known as “feeling high.”
+When you take drugs or engage in behavioural addictions, your brain’s reward system produces large amounts of dopamine.
+This neurotransmitter provokes feelings of pleasure and satisfaction, known as “feeling high.”

-Such feelings are at the core of psychological dependence, which makes quitting substance abuse or behavioral addiction so difficult.
+Such feelings are at the core of psychological dependence, which makes quitting substance abuse or behavioural addiction so difficult.

 Continuous substance use disrupts the brain’s communication pathways, altering brain chemistry and causing the brain to crave the substance regardless of its negative consequences.